fansalon/TEspeX/README.md

 # Test TEspeX

 In the folder 'example' a copy of the files used to perform the TE expression analysis on 2 *C. elegans* embryonic fastq files (Tintori SC, et al. - Dev.
 Cell - 2016 - https://www.ncbi.nlm.nih.gov/pubmed/27554860) is deposited.
-Please, *please*, test whether the pipeline is working properly following the steps below:
+Please, **please**, **DO** test whether the pipeline is working properly following the steps below:

 1. create the list of fq/fq.gz to be analysed:
 ```